jgraph/www.diagrams.net-source/_posts/2023-11-10-useful-medical-diagrams.md

 There are many other types of diagrams that may be useful, especially if you are attending a doctor's consultation online.

 A chart of blood pressure values, or weight over time.
-If you use a smart blood pressure monitor, export the graph from your monitoring app as an image and drag it onto the drawing canvas in draw.io.
+If you use a smart blood pressure monitor, export the graph from your monitoring app as an image and [drag the image onto the drawing canvas in draw.io](/doc/faq/add-images.html).

 Or, track it yourself directly in draw.io using a _Pool_ shape from the _Advanced_ shape library and the [_Waypoint_ shape](/blog/waypoint-shape.html) (via a [shape search](/doc/faq/shape-search.html)) for each value.
 <br /><img src="/assets/img/blog/medical-diagrams-blood-pressure-chart.gif" style="width=100%;max-width:400px;height:auto;" alt="Add your name, date of birth, and the date you updated each diagram on the three labels of a plain connector">